-Here you will find information on “Base Pool Pricing” – The Typical Pool Sales Process – “Free Pool Design and Quote” – Real World Pool Pricing
+Here you will find information on “Base Pool Pricing” – The Typical Pool Sales Process – “Free Pool Design and Quote” – Real World Pool Cost

-*** BIG NOTE: The following information is very lengthy but it is here because it will answer a lot of the questions that I get a lot and that many of you are going to have.
-It also gives you a heads up on the processes that you are getting ready to endure or have already begun in your quest to get the best pool for your money.
+*** BIG NOTE: The following information is very lengthy and would not be here but is because it answers a lot of the questions that I get all of the time.
+It also gives you a heads up on the processes that you are getting ready to go through or have already begun in your quest to get the best pool for your money.

 Industry Wide “Base Pool Price” Explanation

-So Base Pool Pricing is never usually realistic pricing for most situations which is why we don’t price pools that way.
+So Base Pool Pricing is never usually realistic pricing for most situations so we don’t price pools this way.
 A “Base Pool” is priced as if the backhoe and dump truck can drive right up to the pool dig site without any access issues.
 This is called a “normal dig”.
-As soon as you determine that cannot happen, which is usually the case, you have to add in money for a Bobcat Tractor to take the dirt to the dump truck out at the street.
+As soon as you determine that cannot happen, which is usually the case, you have to add in money for a Bobcat tractor to take the dirt to the dump truck out at the street.
 You may need to add money to remove and replace a section of property line wall as well as removing and replacing the gate and adding the self closing latch and spring that you are required to have by code in order to pass the pre-plaster inspection.